SOCATA TBM: Further development

 In 2014, an improved version of the aircraft, marketed as the TBM 900 was introduced, featuring 26 individual modifications, including the adoption of in-house-designed winglets, a redesigned air intake and the fitting of a five-blade Hartzell-built propeller, with the aim of delivering improved aerodynamics and performance.
 The adoption of a sharp strake, located forward and beneath the leading edge of the left wing, also provides for improved stall characteristics over the earlier TBM variants.
 According to aircraft publication Aviation Week, various subtle exterior changes were made for drag reduction purposes, including the addition of inner main landing gear doors, the re-contouring of the tail cone and of the engine nacelle.

-In comparison with the TBM 850, the TBM 900 is around 14 kn faster in cruise flight, uses less fuel, requires less runway length, climbs faster, and produces noticeably less interior and exterior noise alike.
+In comparison with the TBM 850, the TBM 900 is around 14 kn faster in cruise flight, uses less fuel, requires less runway length, climbs faster, and produces noticeably less interior and exterior noise.
 This is partially due to the elimination of the 700 shp limitation for takeoff present on previous TBM models; all 850 shp of the PT6A-66D engine is normally available.
 In combination with a more efficient air inlet, which boosted the available torque and ram recovery, and reshaped exhaust stacks, which increased thrust output, makes the plane faster.
 According to Aviation Week, due to its greater speed, the TBM 900 can more effectively compete against light jets.
-They observed that it is faster on a 600 nmi mission, and burns 26% less fuel than the Cessna Citation Mustang.
+Aviation Week observed that it is faster on a 600 nmi mission, and burns 26% less fuel than the Cessna Citation Mustang.

 At the June 2018 Eurosatory, an ISR configuration with underwing hardpoints and electrical connections for sensors and aerial photography was offered for defense, security, medical evacuation and transport missions.

 Competing with heavier aircraft and MALE UAVs, it benefits from its short field performance and speed, offers six hours of surveillance and can be reconfigured for other duties.

 It was validated with a 110-pound (50-kg) camera and a multi-sensor optronics retractable turret, SAR/ground MTI radar, communication interception system, and secure transmission with a quick-change console for tactical situation monitoring.

 In March 2019, Daher introduced the $4.13 million TBM 940 with autothrottle and automatic deicing, to be certified for the April AERO Friedrichshafen.